Ship prefix: Usage

 Historically, prefixes for civilian vessels often identified the vessel's mode of propulsion, such as "MV" (motor vessel), "SS" (screw steamer; often cited as "steam ship"), or "PS" (paddle steamer).

-These days, general civilian prefixes are used inconsistently, and frequently not at all.
+Today, general civilian prefixes are used inconsistently, and frequently not at all.
 In terms of abbreviations that may reflect a vessel's purpose or function, technology has introduced a broad variety of differently named vessels onto the world's oceans, such as "LPGC" (liquified petroleum gas carrier), or "TB" (tug-boat), or "DB" (derrick barge).
 In many cases though, these abbreviations are used for purely formal, legal identification and are not used colloquially or in the daily working environment.
 Prefixes indicating a vessel's purpose (e.g., "RMS" for a Royal Mail ship or "RV" for research vessel) are also used.

 Prefixes used for naval ships primarily reflect ownership, but may also indicate a vessel's type or purpose as a sub-set.
 Historically, the most significant navy was Britain's Royal Navy, which has usually used the prefix "HMS", standing for "His/Her Majesty's Ship".
 The Royal Navy also adopted nomenclature that reflected a vessel's type or purpose, e.g. HM Sloop.
 Commonwealth navies adopted a variation, with, for example, HMAS, HMCS, and HMNZS pertaining to Australia, Canada, and New Zealand, respectively.

 In the early days of the United States Navy, abbreviations often included the type of vessel, for instance "USF" (United States Frigate), but this method was abandoned by President Theodore Roosevelt's Executive Order No. 549 of 1907, which made "United States Ship" (USS) the standard signifier for USN ships on active commissioned service.
 United States Navy prefixes officially only apply while a ship is in active commission, with only the name used before or after a period of commission and for all vessels "in service" rather than commissioned status.

 However, not all navies used prefixes; this includes the significant navies of China, France and Russia.

 From the 20th century onwards, most navies identify ships by letters or hull numbers (pennant numbers) or a combination of such.
 These identification codes were, and still are, painted on the side of the ship.
 Each navy has its own system: the United States Navy uses hull classification symbols, and the Royal Navy (e.g. "D35" is destroyer 35 – HMS Dragon) and other navies of Europe and the Commonwealth use pennant numbers.

 These tables list both current and historical prefixes known to have been used.